Organization / Kitchen Organization

 Pick #2: the adjustable rack turns deep drawers into vertical storage.

-Pick #3: Tower Countertop 3-Shelf Rack
+Pick #3: Tower Over-the-Sink Kitchen Storage Rack

 Magnetic storage is useful only on the right surface